tfgg/yournextmep/_candidates/eu2014/libdem/rosina-robson.md

 person: rosina-robson
 region: london
 party: libdem
-title: London - Liberal Democrats - Rosina Robson
+title: Rosina Robson is running for MEP in London for the Liberal Democrats
 incumbent: false
 ---